Falcons choose stability: Quinn, Dimitroff to remain in 2020 - WHIZ News

 The Falcons also simplified their defensive scheme and moved some players into different positions where they have been more effective.

 “I looked at a coach who was willing to be very reflective and has a lot of humility about himself and about his own decision-making,” Blank said.
-“I give him tremendous credit for doing that.
-He made the changes he needed to make.”
+“I give him tremendous credit for doing that.”

 Quinn has a record of 42-37 as he completes his fifth season as Atlanta’s coach.
 During the 2016 season, he led the team to only the second Super Bowl appearance in franchise history, where the Falcons infamously squandered a 28-3 lead in the second half before losing to the New England Patriots in overtime.